Effective Advocacy for Hearing Accessibility

 Make your voice heard that you want better hearing access!

-Mention hearing loops to your city manager, council members, church leaders & state represenattives.
+Mention hearing loops to your city manager, council members, church leaders & state representatives.

 Join Your Local Hearing Loss Association